Before I write this review, I’d like to let everyone know that I am not an affiliate for Site Build it.

 I am going to be critical about it because there are issues I find with this service.

-Though everything I’ll write here is based on opinion, I don’t think the program is a scam, but there are major holes you need to know about.
+Though everything I’ll write here is based on opinion and I did not join them, I don’t think the program is a scam, but there are major holes you need to know about.

 Update: SBI changed names and evolved…